Victoria045/birthday-detector/README.md

 * 0 < Date >= 31, Date falls between 0-31 else false.
 * 0 < Month >= 12, Month falls between 0-12 else false.
 * Gender Male or Female, cannot be empty. <br/>
 The True value is outputted.
 Example: **You were born on Tuesday.
-And Your Akan name is Kwabena!** If gender is Male.<br/><br/>
+And Your Akan name is Kwadwo!** If gender is Male.<br/><br/>
 The True value is outputted.
-Example: **You were born on Tuesday and Your akan name is  Abenaa!** If gender is female.
+Example: **You were born on Tuesday and Your akan name is  Adwoa!** If gender is female.

 **Example**
 * century input - 19